 11. Bake the Lasagna

-Bake, uncovered, at 350 degrees for 30 minutes, or until the cheese has begun to melt out of the noodles.
+Cover with foil and bake at 350 degrees F for 30 minutes, or until the cheese has begun to melt out of the noodles.

 Best Side Dishes with Cheese Lasagna Roll-Ups